Chriksz/web-dev-2023-t2g1/documentations/theme-park-examples.md

 ## General analysis of theme park websties

 - Theme park websites are usually colorful, with lot of pictures.
-- They typically focus on selling tickets or other type services, and they advertise their different entertainments.
+- The content typically focuses on selling tickets or other type services, and they advertise their different entertainments.
 - The average performance is poor.
+- The most important technological aspect is SEO for these websites.
+- The target audience is the parents/adults not the children.

 ## Reviews of Specific Theme Park Websties